Use Crescendo While Singing

 Hi!
 You're watching VisiHow.
 This is a video tutorial series on how to sing.
 In the previous tutorial, we discussed how to sing like yourself.
 In this tutorial, we will teach you how to use a crescendo while singing.

-- 1A crescendo is starting from one volume and reaching another point at a higher volume.In order to reach a higher volume, we will begin singing from mezzo forte or mezzo piano.
+- 1In order to reach a higher volume, we will begin singing from mezzo forte or mezzo piano.
 Imagine that, just as the distance between the lines at an angle of the crescendo staff sign increases over beats, your voice must increase in volume too.
-Over a period of time, we will reach a forte, triple forte, or fortissimo volume or another volume according to the volume level we need to achieve.Advertisement
+Over a period of time, we will reach a forte, triple forte, or fortissimo volume or another volume according to the volume level we need to achieve.A crescendo is starting from one volume and reaching another point at a higher volume.Advertisement

-- 2To utilize a crescendo, we need to learn how to focus and control our breathing.We should do that in order to gradually push the air out over a period of time, which will increase our singing volume.
-In tutorial 1, tutorial 2, and tutorial 3, we discuss starting with good support from the diaphragm and lungs in order to have maximum function of the voice.Advertisement
+- 2We should do that in order to gradually push the air out over a period of time, which will increase our singing volume.
+In tutorial 1, tutorial 2, and tutorial 3, we discuss starting with good support from the diaphragm and lungs in order to have maximum function of the voice.To utilize a crescendo, we need to learn how to focus and control our breathing.Advertisement

 This was a video tutorial on how to use a crescendo while singing.
 Please make sure to view our next tutorial on how to increase your vocal range.
 If you have any questions or comments, please leave them in the section below.
 Thank you for watching VisiHow!